inktrap/studyriffic/README.md

  - change template to use custom template if specified
      - extra form demographic questions.
+ - write results to db
  - check if the prolific id already did the survey
- - reenable session check
- - write results to db
  - change format of tasks from latex to json
- - I need to write the results of the study to the db.
-(Most important step!)
-   (So the selection of new tasks could be based on previous selections … but I guess that random selection would be fine?
-Well, I could test how 300 values in the interval [0,20] distribute …)
- - I need to incorporate and test the selection logic.
- - and I finally need to change the data to fit our needs.
+ - use selection logic (use as module)
+ - put user agent check in a module
+ - reenable session check, check for TODOs
- - include university placeholder

- x implement task selection
- x multiple experiments at the same time
+ x include university placeholder x implement task selection x multiple experiments at the same time
      - traverse experiment folder